 Because none of her past clients’ families had ever been killed in the civil war.

-This time, it felt like if she had saved the fucking world.
+This time, it felt like if she had saved the freaking world.

 With a CV.